-- Rules for organizing domain-specific data within a HDF5 file - A link structure to enable quick default visualiza- - A dictionary of documented domain-specific field - Definitions of standards that can be validated
+- Rules for organizing domain-specific data within a HDF5 file.
+Most notably a hierarchy for arranging data in the file. - A link structure to enable quick default visualization

+- A dictionary of documented domain-specific field expressed in the form of base classes - Definitions of standards that can be validated in the form of application definitions